Hive Helpers Summary

 Bee Conservation

-• 4.L.1.3 – Explain how humans can adapt their behavior to live in changing habitats (e.g., recycling wastes, establishing rain gardens, planting trees and shrubs to prevent flooding and erosion).
+- ESS.4.3.2 Engage in argument from evidence to explain how humans can adapt their behavior to live in changing. environments (e.g. recycling wastes, establishing rain gardens, planting native species to prevent flooding and erosion).

 Next Generation National Science Standards